Aleksey Orlov (politician): Early career

 From 1984 to 1985, Orlov worked as chief inspector of the association for the export of agrarian products "Selkhozprodexport", Moscow.

 In 1986, he began work as a plumber at the Moscow plant "Agregat".
 In 1989, he became department manager, and later the head of the Trade-union center of the MFA service department.
 In 1991 he began to serve as Director General, Vice Manager of the Soviet-Yugoslav Joint Venture Company JSC "Sov-Yug", a position which he held until 1994.
 From August 1994 to January 1995, he was Vice Manager at CJSC "Poisk".

 From February 1995 to July 1995 he worked as Director General of the Russian-Italian Joint Venture Company CJSC "MAG".

 Political career

 From 1995 to 2010, Orlov served in different roles as a liaison between the government of Kalmykia and the office of the President of Russia.

 On 21 September 2010, Russian President Dmitry Medvedev nominated Orlov to be Head of Kalmykia from a list of four candidates proposed by his ruling United Russia Party.
 On 28 September he was confirmed by the republic's legislature, the People's Khural of Kalmykia.
 He took office the following month, succeeding Kirsan Ilyumzhinov.
 After Russia re-adopted direct popular elections for Governors, he announced his ultimately successful run for re-election in 2014.
+In March 2019, Orlov was implicated in an embezzlement scandal regarding the construction of housing for orphans in Elista.
+Orlov resigned as Head of Kalmykia later that month and was succeeded by kickboxer Batu Khasimov.